KPSN

-KPSN is the largest Karen civil society network consisting of 30 organizations in Burma and Thailand.
-Its members have been providing support for vulnerable people and communities in this conflict-torn region for decades, striving to empower local communities, building transparent and accountable institutions, and helping to create a sustainable and equitable peace in Burma.
+KPSN is the largest Karen civil society network consisting of 22 organizations in Burma and Thailand.
+Its members have supported vulnerable people and communities in this conflict-torn region for decades, striving to empower local communities, building transparent and accountable institutions, and helping to create sustainable and equitable peace in Burma.

 Goal: To achieve genuine and sustainable peace, social and political justice and equality and the establishment of Federal Democracy.